whatwg/cookiestore/explainer.md

-# Async Cookies API Explained
+# Cookie Store API Explainer

 This proposal has the following main goals.